naiyoma/docs-fern/fern/api/docs/specification/imports.md

       people: list<person.Person> # use an imported type
 ```

-Note that you can only import files that exist in your Fern Definition (i.e. in
-the same `definition/` folder).
+Note that you can only import files that exist in your Fern specification (i.e., in the same `definition/` folder).